Jean Monnet Chair of European Integration

 13 January 2016

 On 13 January 2016, a send-off meeting with Professor Hamlet Isaxanli, the founder of Khazar University and Chairman of its Board of Directors and Trustees, was held for the graduate students of Khazar University going on an exchange program to Leiden University (Netherlands).
-The exchange will take place within the framework of the Curriculum Development and Capacity Building in EU Studies Project funded by Tempus the IV program.
 During the meeting, Prof. Isaxanli offered his words of encouragement and highlighted the benefits of student exchange programs available to the staff and students at Khazar University.
-Dr. Mukhtar Hajizada, Head of the Department of Political Science and International Relations, reiterated the goals of this particular exchange program for the participating students and advised the students to fully benefit from the opportunities of their stay at their host university.
+Dr. Mukhtar Hajizada, Jean Monnet Chair and Head of the Department of Political Science and International Relations, reiterated the goals of this particular exchange program for the participating students and advised the students to fully benefit from the opportunities of their stay at their host university.
 PhD students Anar Rahimov and Azad Garibov, as well as master student Ramal Quluzade, spoke about their academic and personal goals in taking part in the exchange.

 Jean Monnet seminar on Turkey and the two dimensions of the European Neighbourhood Policy